aiming-lab/ReAgent-V/ReAgent-V/README.md

 * Built on top of **OpenAI’s CLIP**, **Whisper**, and **LLaVA** models—leveraging state-of-the-art architectures for multimodal understanding.
 * Thanks to **Hugging Face** for maintaining an unparalleled model hub and community ecosystem.
 * Licensed under the **MIT License**.
 Use it in academia or enterprise—modify, distribute, and innovate without restrictions.
 Contributions (Issues, Pull Requests) are highly welcome.

----

-#### ReAgentV isn’t just software; it’s **the future of Video-QA**—engineered by experts, for experts.
-Dive in, customize, and witness how top-tier AI can transform video understanding into actionable intelligence!